Cacao Pecan Pie – a perfect addition to any holiday celebration

 Serves 10 to 12 people.

-We hope you enjoy this pie that most can enjoy, except those who cannot enjoy cacao.
+We hope you enjoy this pie that most can enjoy, except those who cannot eat cacao or nuts and seeds.

 Be kind.
 Be patient.
 Take good care.